 If we do not connect this snubber circuit, the voltage distribution across all devices will not be equal.

-Latching current in thyristor
+Latching current in the thyristor

 A detailed explanation of this is given in the video (link at the last of this video)